 What is hulled millet?
 I have all the answers for you and more.
 Millet is popular all over the world, but for some reason, it hasn't gained in popularity in the United States yet.
 That is unfortunate and let me tell you why.
-This gluten-free seed is a powerhouse of nutrients that we should include more often in our everyday foods.
+This seed is a one that we should include more often in our everyday foods.

 What is millet?

 Millet is often thought of as a whole grain an ancient grain, or even seeds, but in fact, it is a cereal grain- similar to sorghum.
 You may well hear them called millet grains or millet seeds.

 It has a nut-like flavor and can be used in a wide variety of foods.

 Millet has ancient African origins- like 12,000 years old.
 Millet is drought-resistant and hearty, making it ideal for developing countries with less-than-ideal climates and growing conditions.